Review: DOOM: ANNIHILATION (2019)

-Universal 1440 Entertainment, the direct to video arm of Universal Studios is back again.
-They’ve given us such many years later sequels as Hard Target 2, The Car: Road to Revenge and Tales From The Hood 2.
-Now we have Doom: Annihilation which, to be fair is more of a reboot of the game inspired franchise than a sequel to 2005’s DOOM.
+Universal 1440 Entertainment, the direct to video arm of Universal Studios, is back again.
+They’ve given us such many years later sequels as Hard Target 2, The Car: Road to Revenge and Tales From The Hood 2 and 3.
+Now we have Doom: Annihilation which, to be fair, is more of a reboot of the game-inspired franchise than a sequel to 2005’s Doom.

 A squad of UAC Marines is on its way to begin a three-year mission at a research station on Phobos.
 The assignment is punishment for a major fuck up on the part of one of their members.
 However, they find the facility seemingly deserted except for the occasional dead body.
 And stuff written on the walls in blood, in ancient Sumerian no less.
 They soon find the missing researchers, or more accurately the researchers find them.
 Only they’re now hyperviolent zombies.

 And then the demons show up.
 And we learn that some of the scientists had their own agenda.
 And then everything literally goes to Hell…

 There’s no way of getting around it, the first 15-20 minutes of Doom: Annihilation is awful.
 It tries to copy the beginning of Aliens, with the squad coming out of suspended animation.
 Interacting with each other in “amusing” ways.
 And then finding nobody answering when they reach their destination.
 The only redeeming thing about it is the ship’s computer being named Daisy, a sideways reference to Kubrick’s 2001.